nehatkr/DevHive-Web/README.md

 -add redux-devTool in the chrome
 -NavBar should update as soon as user logs in
--after loging user should redirected to the feed page => used useNavigate hook for this
+-after loging user should redirected to the feed page => used useNavigate hook for this -Insure that user should not go to any page without loggin -If token is not present then redirected to the login page

 Body{
     navBar